-Temporary Public Art – Culver Current – New Show!
+Temporary Public Art – Culver Current at City Hall

 The artist’s original inspiration was the idea of the fountain as a public gathering place, as he reimagined the inactive water fountain over which the custom thermoformed Corian® shell sits.
 The 9-foot tall steel frame houses 494 LED panels that illumine the shell from within.
 The artwork defines several values: the current time, water current, and electrical current.